 Next, work with Cornell advisors to plan when to engage in research and how to gain the most from the experience.
 On this page, find general advice, tips for finding a research advisor and project, and tips for communicating with faculty.

 - Adjusting to Cornell can be a tough thing, so get your feet under you, get through your first round of prelims, then think about research.

-- It’s a good idea to concentrate on your course work in your first two years at Cornell.
+- It’s a good idea to concentrate on your course work in your first year at Cornell.
 Good grades will impress faculty and help you get into a lab.
 Some students spend too much time in the lab and their grades suffer.

 - Research experience will NOT make up for poor grades when you apply to graduate or professional schools.
 Research is essential if you are applying to graduate schools, but you will need good grades to be competitive.

 - Research is not required for medical or veterinary school, despite the rumors that you hear!
 It will be helpful and will give you something to talk about in your interview, but only if you can talk intelligently about your project.

 - Research takes time.
 Research is serious business at Cornell – it’s people’s lives – not a hobby.
 Don’t get involved until you comfortably can spend 10-15 hours a week in the lab.
 Many senior students spend over 20 hours a week on their project.

 - The term “independent research” is confusing to both students and faculty.
 At Cornell, the term independent means that a student has their own project to work on and think about in collaboration with a faculty member, graduate student, post-doc, technician, or other undergraduates.
 It does NOT mean you have to have an idea in mind which you expect to negotiate with a faculty member.
 If you have a burning interest or desire, by all means talk to faculty working in the area, but don’t expect you’ll be able to do exactly what you’ve done some other place.

 - Look for opportunities to learn something new – that’s why you are in college!

 Identifying a Research Advisor and Project